millJosh/it3038c-scripts/project2/README.md

 3. Lastly, it takes those values caculated and puts them into a MemoryData file in your directory, so you can use it for future reasons, it does it three times and for the sake of your time and mine it's only on a 10 second timer.

 ## How it functions:
-Through the modules const os = require('os') and const fs = require('fs') we can retreive information, such as the system memory in this case we use it to find total, used and available hard drive space.
-To follow along with the steps below please look at the code as you read so it can give you a better understanding.
+Through the modules const os = require('os') and const fs = require('fs') we can retreive information, such as the system memory in this case we can use it to find total, used and available hard drive memory.
+If you choose to follow along with the steps below please look at the code as you read so it can give you a better understanding.

 ### Part 1: Displaying the memory on your Hard Drive
 1. First import the modules we need to get the data we want which we talk about above, those being const os = require('os') and const fs = require('fs').